Service & Maintenance Department

-To check availability of the Township Hall Meeting Room or either Shelter house, please call Cheryl at (419) 734-6120 or email her at email@example.com.
+To check availability of the facilities, please contact the Assistant Fiscal Officer who coordinates the reservation calendar and can be reached at (419) 732-3039 or email her at firstname.lastname@example.org.
 Reservations are on a first come, first serve bases and the date is not officially reserved until a complete reservation form has been turned in.
 We would ask that you please notify us if your event gets cancelled so we can make the date available to others who may be interested.

 For more information on any of the parks, try clicking on the name for their website links.

 Located adjacent to the Keeper's House (Wolcott House) on Bayshore Road.
 Amenities: Scenic bridge, historic monument, picnic tables.

 Bark until Dark - Dog Park - 310 S. Bridge Road (SR 269 South) across from Police Station.
 Park Hours: 8 a.m. to Sunset

 - Aggressive and/or unfriendly dogs are prohibited.
 Your dog must be able to play with other dogs.

 - Dogs younger than 4 months old are not permitted in the off-leash area.

 - Children under the age of 12 are not permitted in the off-leash area.
 Children aged 13-17 must be accompanied by an adult.
 Dog handlers must be at least 18 years of age.